As few as five tigers may remain in the wild in Vietnam, surviving in border areas of the central and northwest region

 The Indochinese tiger is protected under Vietnam’s wildlife protection laws Decree 64 (2019) and Decree 06 (2019), and banned from international commercial trade by CITES (the Convention on International Trade in Endangered Species).
 It is illegal to hunt, trap, keep, kill, transport, sell or advertise tigers or tiger products in Vietnam.

 The wild tiger population has declined 96% over the last hundred years.
 The International Tiger Coalition (ITC), representing organizations worldwide working to protect tigers, estimates there are around 3,900 tigers in the wild today.
-Experts estimate as few as five tigers may remain in the wild in Vietnam.
-In 2010, Vietnam lost its last rhino and many experts believe that the tiger is likely to be the next high-profile species to be declared extinct in Vietnam
+Experts believe that tigers are functionally extinct in the wild in Vietnam.

 Threats to tigers

 Tigers are mainly traded for their bones, which are boiled to make tiger bone glue, a traditional medicine.
 The byproducts of tigers after their bones are used are not wasted but sold as highly valued decorations and jewelry.
 These products include stuffed and mounted tiger “trophies”, skins, claws, and teeth.
 Tiger cubs are sold live or frozen into the illegal trade.
 Frozen cubs are soaked and consumed in wine.
 Vietnam’s few wild tigers are also threatened by habitat loss due to deforestation and the reduced number of large prey species, such as gaur and sambar deer, which they need to survive.

 Tiger bone medicine